 Unfortunately, if you cannot persuade your clients to choose you without job examples, you should have samples to show them.

 Your portfolio might also be a file that you offer to prospective clients if they request it.
 There are many freelancers in Nigeria, and your portfolio will persuade your customer that you are the finest candidate for the task.

 Mentors are exceptional people in your profession or sector who have remarkable experiences.

 At this moment, I can declare that I am your mentor.
 I’m also teaching you how to establish a freelancing company in Nigeria.

-You might simply connect with other freelancing workers besides having a mentor (Someone you know is of great value and will help you out in your Freelance journey).
+You may simply connect with other freelancing workers in addition to having a mentor (someone you know is of great value and will help you out in your Freelance journey).

 A freelancing mentor understands the market far better than you do.
 They can lead you along the road based on their life experiences.

 Your mentor will assist you in avoiding mistakes you are likely to make as a freelancer.
 You’ll need the help of someone who can act as a guide and show you the ropes as you take your initial steps.